-PERFORMANCE MEASURES ERFORMANCE MEASURES Level of service Performance measures 2018/19 result 2019/20 target 2019/20 result Comments Percentage of building consent applications processed within substantive timeframes.
-95% 98% 95% High consent volumes and ongoing resourcing challenges have made it difficult to achieve compliance within processing timeframes.
-We will provide technical advice and consent decisions within substantive timeframes.
+Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments Percentage of building consent applications processed within substantive timeframes.
+95% 98% 95% High consent volumes and ongoing resourcing challenges have made it difficult to achieve compliance within processing timeframes We will provide technical advice and consent decisions within substantive timeframes.
 Carrying out of building inspections (on average).
 7-10 days 4 days 7-10 days Due to staff shortages the waiting time for inspections is greater than desired.
 We are attempting to recruit to fill the vacancies within the building services team.
 Building Services has begun contacting builders prior to inspection to allow for cancellations (without penalty) and rescheduling.
-This new process is lowering wait times by reducing last minute cancellations.
+This new process is lowering waitimes by reducing last minute cancellations.
 Mean elapsed working days to granting building consent applications.
-35 days 30 days 35 days We are still working to review and improve our processes to reduce the elapsed working days.
+35 days 30 days 34 days Ongoing resourcing issues and high conser volumes have made it difficult to achieve target.
+This issue is prevalent amongst many Building Control Authorities (BCA) in the country.
+Recruitment is continuing and we are continuing to review ar improve our processes to reduce the elapsed working days.
 Customers are satisfied with service provided.
-Not measured 85- 86% Not measured This has been replaced by our online point of contact survey, which We will provide customers with project advice: Customers for large- scale commercial and residential building projects are satisfied with direct customer liaison services.
-Not measured 85- 86% Not measured gives us data throughout the year.
+Not measured 85- 86% Not measured This has been replaced by our online point of contact survey, which gives us data througho We will provide customers with project advice.
+Customers for large- scale commercial and residential building projects are satisfied with direct customer liaison services.
+Not measured 85- 86% Not measured the year.

 - Tauranga's growth continues to create high demand for our services.
 Our application volumes are the highest we've seen in more than a decade. - It has been difficult to reduce inspection waiting times due to resourcing and industry demands. - We have found it challenging to retain and attract experienced staff, particularly in our technical areas such as processing, inspections and engineering.
-This has led to backlogs and increasing rates of noncompliance with statutory timeframes.
+This has led to backlogs and increasing rates of non-compliance with statutory timeframes.